Georgette-Lumbe/test_me/README.md

     * This section allows the user to view :
         - The quiz and start playing.
         - A counter that show what question user is on
-        - A counter that shows the user how much time he has left
         - Questions
         - Three options of which only one is correct
-        - Correct and incorrect section, which show how many questions that the user got wrong and correct.
+        - Indicator answers, which show how many questions that the user got wrong and correct.

     * It also allows the user to either move on to another question or exit the quiz by the exit icon at the top right of the box.
     * It is represented by a box of text (quiz)